adamhuston/daemons-engine/README.md

 This will produce `llm_context_architecture.md`, `llm_context_content.md`, `llm_context_index.md`, and `llm_context_protocol.md`.

 Delete these files and run `build_context.py` to rebuild the context after a major change.
-Using the python script and context files will save you tokens!

 ---